jalil-M/jalil-M.github.io/index.md

 If we do the same for the age category, we see that young households tend to consume more fats and sugars (carbohydrates) as well as high energetic products.
 Middle aged households seem to have a well balanced nutrition, with low fats and low sugar.
 Also the food products they choose have low energetic value.
 Seniors, on their side, consume very low sugar, but have a diet with a lot proteins and fat, and the products they buy are very energetic.

-## Correlation between Social status and nutrition grade:
+## Correlation between Social status and nutrition grade

 As we expected, we could observe that there is a direct link between social status and the healthiness of consumed food.
 But, we would like to know if these observations can be statistically confirmed.
 We take a look at the correlations between income, age and nutrition grade.